Premiership of Jack McConnell: 2003 Scottish Parliament election

 McConnell was re elected MSP for Motherwell and Wishaw at the Scottish Parliament elections.
 The Labour Party in Scotland won 50 seats, the largest number, and formed another coalition government with the Liberal Democrats which won 17 seats.

 Second term; 2003–2007

+Re–appointment
-On 15 May, McConnell was re appointed First Minister of Scotland and on the same day the Scottish government published A Partnership for a Better Scotland which set out the government's priorities for the four-year term ahead.

-This was followed by the “Fresh Talent initiative” which was created and developed to focus at addressing the demographic decline in Scotland and ageing Scottish population by attracting young and skilled immigrants, primarily from other European Union countries (such as Poland and Slovakia primarily) to be attracted to Scotland as a place to live and work.
+On 15 May, McConnell was re-appointed First Minister of Scotland and on the same day the Scottish government published A Partnership for a Better Scotland which set out the government's priorities for the four-year term ahead.
+This was followed by the "Fresh Talent initiative" which was created and developed to focus at addressing the demographic decline in Scotland and ageing Scottish population by attracting young and skilled immigrants, primarily from other European Union countries (such as Poland and Slovakia primarily) to be attracted to Scotland as a place to live and work.

+Cabinet appointments

+McConnell announced his second government on 20 May 2003 and promised to "restore public confidence in devolution" with a pledge to tackle issues including youth crime and anti-social behaviour within communities.
+Jim Wallace, the Minister for Justice in McConnell's first government, moved to Minister for Enterprise and Lifelong Learning, whilst the Cathy Jamieson, the previous holder of Wallace's new cabinet position was moved into Wallace's vacant post of Minister for Justice.
+Jamieson was tasked with overseeing the implementation of the youth crime initiative launched by the Labour Party, which would see parents of persistent young offenders penalised.
+The initiative was criticised by the administrations coalition partners, the Scottish Liberal Democrats, but they became natural on their position of the initiative following assurances from McConnell that Scottish Liberal Democrat members would have an increase role in his new cabinet and the return of the proportional representation (PR) voting system for elections to local government in the country.

+Widely seen as an important and significant ally for McConnell, Andy Kerr retained his cabinet position as Minister for Finance, whilst Mike Watson was removed from his cabinet position as Minister for Tourism.
+There had been a significant amount of speculation that Wendy Alexander would return to the cabinet under McConnell.
+Whilst it was not known as to which role Alexander would have been offered, she was ultimately not appointed to the cabinet nor was it known whether she was asked by McConnell to join his government.
+Facing criticism over the number of ministers within the Scottish Executive, McConnell reduced the number of total ministers in his government from 20 to 18, but increased the number of cabinet ministers from 10 to 11.
+McConnell introduced his new cabinet by claiming that with his new cabinet in place there was "a chance to change Scotland for good".